cakephp/phinx/docs/namespaces.rst

             ]
         ],

-PHP is a bit special in this case, as it allows keyless and keyed values in the same array, to make this configuration work in YAML and JSON, we have to key the non-namespaced path with "0".
+PHP is a bit special in this case, as it allows keyless and keyed values in the same array.
+To make this configuration work in YAML and JSON, we have to key the non-namespaced path with "0".

 .. code-block:: json